carpentries-incubator/python-business/_episodes/03-pandas.md

 ```
 > ## Challenge - Summary Data
 >
-> If we need multiple criterias, we can put parentheses over each criterias and use `&` (and) or `|` (or) to combine the criterias.
+> If we need multiple criteria, we can put parentheses over each criteria and use `&` (and) or `|` (or) to combine the criterias.
 For example, let's select sodas that are at least 500ml and cheaper than $3.
 >
 >> ## Solution
 >> ```